TomPlanche/clean-dev-dirs/README.md

 This project is inspired by [cargo-clean-all](https://github.com/dnlmlr/cargo-clean-all), a Rust-specific tool for cleaning cargo projects.
 I've improved upon the original concept with:

-- **Multi-language support**: Extended beyond Rust to support Node.js projects
+- **Multi-language support**: Extended beyond Rust to support Node.js, Python, and Go projects
 - **Parallel scanning**: Significantly faster directory traversal using multithreading
 - **Cleaner code architecture**: Well-structured, modular codebase for better maintainability